Next-Gen Vulnerability Management

-Note: to be able to setup an integration with your on-premise Jira you will need to whitelist our IP's so that Security Center are able to reach Jira:
+To be able to set up an integration with your on-premise Jira, you will need to whitelist our production networks so that the Security Center can communicate with Jira:

 - Click on the Menu Icon in the top right corner.